harperreed/harper.blog/content/post/2024-07-31-vcard-hacks-address-book-hackers.md

 >
 > There were multiple days where both google and apple was mad at me and was returning bad data.
 My iCloud web interface is still broken.
 Lol.
 But the native address book works fine.

-## OK.
+### OK.
 So now what.

 It works!

 I have my contacts in a datastore that I control, that lets me make and see granular changes.
 I can sync to my phone, different address books, and receive changes from these address books.
 All via the CLI.

 My immediate next step is to automate this via a GitHub action or something of the sort.

 I have a lot of [helper scripts](https://github.com/harperreed/vcard-tools/) that will help clean up my contacts.
 I have a good Claude project that is thoroughly vcard centric.

 I can manage my contacts easy and without a lot of pain.
 My goal of having autonomy with my contacts is complete!

-### other questions

-There were other questions, but they will wait for another blog post.
+One nice side effect is that i can use tools like sunshine, clay, or contacts+ and see exactly what they are doing to my contacts.
+I can also declutter my contacts without deleting contacts.
+It is great!

 Thanks for reading.
 [Email me](mailto:harper@modest.com) and we can chat vcards!